The OB Rag Staff Box

 A few words about each of us…

-A lawyer and grassroots activist, I was finally convinced by Patty Jones to start this blog after she got tired of listening to my rants about the news.
-Way back during the Dinosaurs in 1970, I founded the original Ocean Beach People’s Rag – OB’s famous underground newspaper, and then later during the early Eighties, published The Whole Damn Pie Shop, a progressive alternative to the Reader.
+A lawyer and grassroots activist, Frank was finally convinced in the Fall of 2007 by Patty Jones to start a blog after she became tired of listening to his rants about the news.
+Way back during the Dinosaurs in 1970, Gormlie founded the original Ocean Beach People’s Rag – OB’s famous underground community newspaper, and then later during the early Eighties, published The Whole Damn Pie Shop, a progressive alternative to the Reader.

 Affectionately known as the “tech desk” in the virtual OB Rag office, Patty likes to tinker with things; mechanical, geekery…. anything she can hope to take apart and put back together (including this website).